 8 of 10All photos

-Turkey, not just for Thanksgiving anymore!
-The reason behind your epic after-Thanksgiving nap is also the secret to helping you sleep better.
+The reason behind your epic post-Thanksgiving feast nap is also the secret to helping you sleep better.
 Tryptophan, an amino acid found in turkey, is known to help calm you down and naturally get you to sleep.

 Banana "Soft Serve"

 Frozen bananas make the perfect base for healthy, vegan "nice cream". and the potassium in them will not only help you fall asleep faster but can prevent those awful cramps (AKA Charlie horses) that wake you up.
 All you need is the proper blending technique.
 The trick is to keep blending for several minutes.
 At first, they'll just look slimy, but then air works its magic and before you know it frozen bananas morph into a creamy, light treat.
 Add a handful of chopped nuts for a sweet and salty treat.

 Don't knock these roasted green "chips" until you've tried them.
 The hefty dose of vitamin K helps repair and build muscles while you sleep.
 Simply chop up a bunch of kale, toss with olive oil and sea salt, and spread out and bake at 350 degrees until crispy.

 Photo: InaTs/Getty Images